-The relay's Info page displays useful, real-time information on the state of the protection function.
-It is accessed either through the relay's HMI display, or through the setting tool software when it is connected to the relay and its Live Edit mode is active.
+The function's Info page displays useful, real-time information on the state of the protection function.
+It is accessed either through the device's HMI display, or through the setting tool software when it is connected to the device and its Live Edit mode is active.

-Name Range Description CBFP condition 0: Normal 1: Start 2: ReTrip 3: CBFP On 4: Blocked Displays status of the protection function.
+Name Range Description CBFP condition NormalStartReTripCBFP OnBlocked Displays status of the protection function.